Tracy McGrady: Toronto Raptors (1997–2000)

 McGrady was selected as the ninth overall pick by the Toronto Raptors in the 1997 NBA draft.
 For most of the 1997–98 season, he received little playing time, averaging only 13 minutes per game under head coach Darrell Walker.
-McGrady has described his rookie year as "hell", feeling lonely in Toronto and sleeping for up to 20 hours a day.
+McGrady described his rookie year as "hell", feeling lonely in Toronto and sleeping for up to 20 hours a day.
 Late in the season, Walker resigned, and McGrady began playing more under new coach Butch Carter, who agreed to increase McGrady's minutes on the condition that McGrady would improve his work ethic.

 Before the lockout-shortened 1998–99 season, the Raptors drafted McGrady's second cousin once removed, Vince Carter.
 The two became inseparable; teammate Dee Brown once said, "They say they're cousins ...
 But Siamese twins is more like it."

 By the 1999–2000 season, the duo had developed a reputation for their athleticism, giving memorable performances at the All-Star Weekend Slam Dunk Contest.
 McGrady, now playing significant minutes, was a contender for the Sixth Man of the Year Award before being elevated to Toronto's starting backcourt in late March.
 On April 4, in what would be one of his last regular season games in Toronto, McGrady scored a tenure-high 28 points in a loss against the Pistons.
 Behind McGrady and Carter's play, the Raptors finished the season with a 45–37 record, qualifying for the playoffs for the first time in franchise history.
 McGrady's final averages were 15.4 points, 6.3 rebounds, 3.3 assists, and a career-high 1.9 blocks per game.
 In the first round of the postseason, the Raptors were swept by the New York Knicks.